cirosantilli/linux-kernel-module-cheat/README.md

 ## Debugging

-GDB the linux kernel:
+To GDB the Linux kernel, first run:

     ./runqemu -d

-If you want to break immediately at a symbol, e.g. `start_kernel` of the boot sequence, open another terminal and run for example:
+If you want to break immediately at a symbol, e.g. `start_kernel` of the boot sequence, open another terminal and run:

     ./rungdb start_kernel